Estimating Efficiency Is Not About Being Faster. It’s About Wasting Less Effort.

 • It only covers a fraction of the market

-That is why most teams end up back in gut-check mode.
+That’s why most teams end up back in gut-check mode.

 The 15-minute bid-day gut check